-Rope jumping is a simple team building activity for kids to teach coordination and symmetry.
+Rope jumping is a simple team-building activity for kids to teach coordination and symmetry.
 You need a big jumping rope and pair your students into groups of three for this activity.
 Ask two students to swing rope from both ends and make one student jump through the rope.
-This activity is so fun that your students will ask you to organize it every day.
+This activity is so fun that your students will ask you to organize it daily.

 3. Human Knot

-Human knot is a popular team building activity.
-It is a straightforward activity — make 5-6 students sit in a circle and ask them to randomly hold each other’s hands.
+Human knot is a popular team-building activity.
+It is a straightforward activity — make 5-6 students sit in a circle and ask them to hold each other’s hands randomly.
 After that, ask them to untangle their hands without losing their grip slowly.
 Students learn to work together to achieve the same goal with this activity.
 They also learn to strategize and communicate with others.

 4. Blind Guide

-The blind guide is a fun outdoor team building activity for kids.
-In this activity, you have to blindfold one student and let other students guide them to reach a destination.
-You can make this activity more fun by using different props and setting up various hurdles in the way.
+The blind guide is a fun outdoor team-building activity for kids.
+In this activity, you have to blindfold one student and let others guide them to their destination.
+You can make this activity more fun by using different props and setting up various hurdles along the way.
 This activity will teach students how to listen to instructions and follow them.
 It is a perfect team trust-building activity.